fhowieson/ansible-safe/README.md

 <h1>Ansible Training</h1>

-Install Ansible.
-If sucsessfully installed you should be able to run this command:
+<h3>Install Ansible.</h3> If sucsessfully installed you should be able to run this command:

 ```
 ansible --version